Motor Vehicle Accident And Personal Injury Claims

 The long road ahead…

-If you or a loved one have been hurt either whilst driving a vehicle, as a passenger, or even as a pedestrian, you may be entitled to a range of compensation benefits and it is recommended that you seek legal assistance as soon as possible.
+If you or a loved one have been hurt either whilst driving a vehicle, as a passenger, or even as a pedestrian in a road accident, you may be entitled to a range of compensation benefits including loss of earnings and it is recommended that you seek legal assistance from worker’s compensation and accident lawyers in Perth as soon as possible.

-The West Australian Government has a ‘Third-party Insurer Act’ in place to cover any personal injury compensation as a result of motor vehicle accidents.
+The West Australian Government, through the Insurance Commission of Western Australia, has a ‘Third-party Insurer Act‘ in place to cover any personal injury compensation as a result of motor vehicle accidents, including motor vehicle accident claims and claiming compensation for car accidents.

 Being injured in an unexpected motor vehicle accident can be a life-changing experience.
-Not only can they be terrifying in the moment, but motor vehicle accidents can also result in both physical and psychological/psychiatric injuries, as well as possible damage caused to your car as a result.
+Not only can they be terrifying in the moment, but motor vehicle or road accidents can also result in both physical and psychological/psychiatric injuries, as well as possible damage caused to your car as a result, leading to an insurance claim for damages.

 Car accidents are often classified by body part injuries.
 Some common injuries caused in a motor vehicle accident may include, but not limited to: